renderorange/password/README.md

 ## DESCRIPTION

-This script generates cryptographically secure random passwords, using alphanumeric characters with case variation.
+password generates cryptographically secure random passwords, using alphanumeric characters with case variation.

+The logic can be used directly as a script or used as a module.

 ## EXAMPLES

+### As a script

 Get a 12 character length password